AbinashMainali/React-laravel-demo/README.md

 This is practise project that i did for learning PHP laravel.
 Its not yet deployed
-so if you want to run its server you need to do following steps As the server and client are attached they need to be run separately In terminal of client directory npm run start   //to run client side
+so if you want to run its server you need to do following steps As the server and client are not attached they need to be run separately In terminal of client directory npm run start   //to run client side